CaitiGre/Llamafy-Group-Project/README.md

 - Colour (the primary colour that they would like the outfit to be)

 That's about it.
 The whole reason that people are using this site is so they don't have to make decisions so we figured we'd keep it simple.

+Once a user clicks generate they will be presented with three outfits that they are able to click on and open the modals for.
+In the modals the user is able to select 'yes!' to indicate that they like the generated outfit which will then add that item to favourites.
+Alternatively, the user can select the button that indicates that the outfit is not for them which will close the modal.

 ## Settings